2023-24 Audition and Interview Dates

-Emphasis in Acting: Prepare two contrasting monologues, one from a contemporary play (1950-present) the second from the Elizabethan era.
+Emphasis in Acting: Prepare two contrasting monologues, one from a contemporary play (1950-present) and the second from the Elizabethan era.
 Each monologue should be no longer than 90 seconds, offer as much contrast as possible, and be from a published play.
 Select roles you feel you are particularly suited for and that demonstrate your strengths.
 Monologues must be memorized.
 Alternately you may substitute 16-32 bars of a musical theatre song for one of your monologues.
 Please bring recorded accompaniment.

 Emphasis in Design and Technology: Be prepared to present a portfolio of previous work including technical drawings, production photos, and/or renderings as well as other artistic work.
-You may supplement your portfolio with slides, prints or a digital portfolio of your work.
+You may supplement your portfolio with slides, prints, or a digital portfolio of your work.
 Be prepared to leave a copy of your portfolio.